• Skip to main content

 Canadian Bacon and Brie Quiche in a glass pie dish.

-This delicious quiche recipe is perfect for breakfast or lunch when you have house guests and want to serve something special.
+Like my Cottage Cheese Egg Bake, this delicious quiche recipe is perfect for breakfast or lunch when you have house guests and want to serve something special.
 I have been making this dish for years, and it always gets rave reviews.
 I especially like that the Canadian bacon serves as the crust, so you don’t have to make a pie crust.

 What’s in it: